JamesQMurphy/Configuration.Aws/README.md

 ### Adding the Provider to Your Configuration

-To use this library, add the `SsmParameterStoreConfigurationSource` to your `IConfigurationBuilder`:

-    using Amazon.SimpleSystemsManagement;
-    using Microsoft.Extensions.Configuration;
-    using JamesQMurphy.Configuration.Aws;

-    // Create an Amazon SSM client
-    var ssmClient = new AmazonSimpleSystemsManagementClient();

-    // Define the base path in the Parameter Store string basePath = "/my-app/config/";

-    // Add the SSM Parameter Store provider to the configuration var configuration = new ConfigurationBuilder()
+This code shows how to add the SSM Parameter Store as a configuration source:

-        .Add(new SsmParameterStoreConfigurationSource(basePath, ssmClient))
-        .Build();
+    var builder = WebApplication.CreateBuilder(args);

+    builder.Configuration.AddSsmParameterStore("/my-app/config/");

+    var app = builder.Build();